jamie-humareso/humareso-book/generated/Lead With Humanity (Final)/04 - Joy, Care, and Mental Health.md

 *(For some additional thoughts on how and why to listen, look back at “*Leave A Tender Moment Alone*”)*

-Before we move on, let’s connect What Have I Done to Deserve This? to Love Plus One: Relational Authenticity Produces Positive Results.
-We shift from Mental Health to Equity to advance our joy, care, and mental health.

 <!-- Source: Love Plus One: Relational Authenticity Produces Positive Results | 2022-11-17 15:00:40 | https://blog.humareso.com/relational-authenticity | relational-authenticity -->
 In The Return of the King, there is a scene at the top of the Orthanc where Saruman affirms the loyalty of Grima Wormtongue to Gandalf far below.
 Saruman is dismissive of Grima, who is standing there and could speak for himself, and implies that there is nothing that could change the mind of the lowly servant.
 King Theoden offers to Grima what Saruman cannot – love through forgiveness and in recalling what it means to be part of a community.
 Theoden reminds Grima that he was once a man of Rohan and can be one again.
 What Saruman fails to see is that wanting to be treated with love and forgiveness can drive someone who has been without it to extremes.
 In this case, and aptly done, it leads to Saruman being stabbed by Grima Wormtongue.